cdklabs/cdk-from-cfn/README.md

 - [x] Fn::Not
 - [x] Fn::Or
 - [x] Fn::GetAtt
-- [ ] Fn::Base64 support
+- [x] Fn::Base64 support
+- [x] Fn::ImportValue support
+- [x] Fn::Select support
-- [ ] Fn::Select support
+- [ ] Fn::Cidr support
 - [ ] Fn::GetAZs support
-- [ ] Fn::Cidr support
-- [ ] Fn::ImportValue support
 - [ ] Fn::Transform (do we even want it?)

 ## Remaining implementation fixes

+- [x] Resource ordering based on dependencies
-- [ ] Conditions are emitted in ts but not attached to resources
+- [x] Conditions are emitted in ts but not attached to resource conditions
-- [ ] Resource ordering based on dependencies not yet supported
+- [ ] Emission of outputs / exports
 - [ ] Adding depends-on, and ordering based on it too.
-- [ ] Emission of outputs / exports
 - [ ] Metadata emission for updates to asgs / lambda functions.
+- [ ] ssm metadata references
+- [ ] secretsmanager references
 - [ ] Rules (is this a thing in CDK?)
 - [ ] Metadata section
-- [ ] ssm metadata references
-- [ ] secretsmanager references